 Applying the X-Lines Indicator

 You can apply the levels found by the indicator in various ways depending on the chosen trading system.
 The adherents of making the bounce transactions in the flat market would prefer using the X-Lines Indicator to find the points of a potential price reversal.
-On the other hand, if you prepare for trading breakout, you can also use the X-Lines levels.
+On the other hand, if you prepare for a trading breakout, you can also use the X-Lines levels.

 You can apply this algorithm to the following trading systems for distinguishing important price levels: